Menu

 • Thin provisioned : the virtual hard disk file will grow larger as you store data in it from the guest operating system, and the size of the virtual hard disk will be limited to the capacity you specified.

 • Thick provisioned, lazily zeroed : the desired size for this virtual hard disk will be reserved directly on the datastore.
-This means that in our case this disk will take 40 GB on our database, even if this virtual hard disk is empty.
+This means that in our case this disk will take 40 GB (on ESXi 6.7, but 48 GB since ESXi 7) on our datastore, even if this virtual hard disk is empty.
 For "lazily zeroed", it indicates that the blocks required for storing data in the virtual hard disk will be reset to zero on the physical disk from the moment you start storing data in the virtual hard disk.

 • Thick provisioned, eagerly zeroed : same as the previous option, but with the difference that all the physical disk blocks necessary for the storage of this virtual hard disk will be reset directly to zero when the virtual hard disk is created.
 This means that the creation of this type of virtual hard disk could take much longer depending on the size indicated for it.